pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 Furthermore, with the Copy-on-Write proposal, the `copy` keyword also has become superfluous.
 With Copy-on-Write enabled, methods that return a new pandas object will always try to avoid a copy whenever possible, regardless of a `copy=False` keyword.
-Thus, the general proposal is to actually remove the `copy` keyword from the methods where it is currently used.
+Thus, the Copy-on-Write PDEP proposes to actually remove the `copy` keyword from the methods where it is currently used (so it would be strange to add this as a new keyword to the Group 2 methods).

-Currently, for methods where it is supported, when the `copy` keyword is `False`, a new pandas object (same as `copy=True`) is returned as the result of a method call, with the values backing the object being shared when possible.
-With the proposed inplace behavior, current behavior of `copy=False` would return a new pandas object with identical values as the original object(that was modified inplace), which may be confusing for users, and lead to ambiguity with Copy on Write rules.
+Currently, when using `copy=False` in methods where it is supported, a new pandas object is returned as the result of a method call (same as with `copy=True`), but with the values backing this object being shared with the calling object when possible (but the calling object is never modified).
+With the proposed inplace behavior for Group 2 methods, a potential `copy=False` option would return a new pandas object with identical values as the original object (that was modified inplace, in contrast to current usage of `copy=False`), which may be confusing for users, and lead to ambiguity with Copy on Write rules.

 ## History